TwoBitMachines/FlareEngineDocs/source/saving/checkPoint.rst

      - Priority: if the check-point's index is greater than the current saved value, the system will save the new check-point.
        Any: the system will accept any check-point as the new check-point regardless of index.

-   * - Save
+   * - Button
-     - If automatic, the new check-point will be saved immediately.
-If on button press, the new check-point will wait until the specified button is pressed to begin the save process.
+     - If the check-point is set to On Button Press, the button that must be pressed to save to this current check-point.

    * - On Reset
      - The Unity Event invoked when the player has been reset.